f1337/bdd-intro-flex-cucumber/README.md

         rake test

+    The tests should fail, returning something like:

+        Feature: Personalized Greeting
+          In order to feel special
+          As a site visitor
+          I want to be greeted by name

+          Scenario: Greet the visitor
+            When I type "Michael" in the "Name" text field No object found (Melomel::MelomelError)
+              features/personalized_greeting.feature:7:in `When I type "Michael" in the "Name" text field' And I click the "Enter" button
+            Then I should see an alert with the message: "Hello Michael!"

+        Failing Scenarios:
+        cucumber features/personalized_greeting.feature:6 # Scenario: Greet the visitor

+        1 scenario (1 failed)
+        3 steps (1 failed, 2 skipped)

-4. Manipulate src/Main.Mxml until All the Tests Pass
+4. Manipulate src/Main.mxml until All the Tests Pass

-    Hint: Uncomment some code and change a label attribute.
+    **Hint: Uncomment some code and change a label attribute.** When the tests are passing, you should see something like this:

+        Feature: Personalized Greeting
+          In order to feel special
+          As a site visitor
+          I want to be greeted by name

+          Scenario: Greet the visitor
+            When I type "Michael" in the "Name" text field And I click the "Enter" button
+            Then I should see an alert with the message: "Hello Michael!"

+        1 scenario (1 passed)
+        3 steps (3 passed)

 5. Write Additional Scenarios in features/personalized_greeting.feature

-    `rake test` and watch them fail, then alter src/Main.xml until they pass.
+    `rake test` and watch them fail, then alter src/Main.mxml until they pass.
 Rinse, repeat.

 6. Add Features by Adding .feature Files in features/